clarin-eric/DOGlib/README.md

 #### is_collection(pid: str) -> bool

 Checkes whether PID is a collection hosted by registered repository.
+Note that this method tries to resolve the PID in order to verify whether it is a collection, therefor may be slow.

 ## Installation
 It is recommended to install DOGlib in the virtual environment to avoid dependency clash.
 In order to install DOGlib enter cloned directory and install it via pip with explicit requirements.txt from the project